Rachel Cook Wears Nothing But A Thong

 Sunday thoughts: Do you!
 BE you, for you!!
 Be a permission slip!
 Don’t let what others might think or say dictate your life.
 It’s imaginary anyways!
 Love yourself and focus on what makes you happy, & what you want, and allow that to shine.
 Don’t hold back on yourself.
 You’re the one who is with yourself all the time, so be your best friend! ????????❤️❤️ / wig by @grahamnation ????????

-The post has been fairly popular so far and has garnered over 19,600 likes so far in the first 25 minutes since going live.
+The post has been fairly popular so far, garnering over 19,600 likes in the first 25 minutes since going live.

 In addition, Rachel’s fans rushed to the comments section to share their reactions.